pablomedeiross/go-clean-architecture/README.md

 Briefly, this model seeks to strengthen the following points in our software:

-- Increase expressivity of the problem that the software is solutioning.
+- Increase expressivity of problem that the software is solutioning.
 - Independence of external structures, example: Frameworks, DB, UI, WEB).
 - Testability